shan-oflynn/Habit-Tracker/README.md

     * ***Your habits will be automatically saved using JSON***

 ### Future Improvements
-* Add a delete function to delete incorrect habit entries
+* Add a function to remove a log of a habit, if made by mistake
 * Add a GUI interface using Tkinkter
 * Add a way to track multiple habtis in one log
 * Add reminders using notifications